familiar/Bedwars-Bot/README.md

 Make sure your hotbar layout is set to this:

 ![HotbarV2](https://github.com/familiar/Bedwars-Bot/assets/136278435/43f38063-12c5-4be0-9251-69f64ddae157)

+### IMPORTANT FOR V2
+Go into Minecraft settings -> controls, and set auto-jump to OFF.

 ### V1 ONLY:
 Make sure your hotbar layout is set to this: